 Through founding NatureConnect, Marc hopes to leave people with a sense of awe and inspiration for nature and a motivation to seek out and share more experiences in connection with the Earth, themselves and their communities.

-Now as much as then, Marc prefers to spend his time outdoors – though today he gets to share his wonder for the natural world with his one-year-old daughter – Milana – as they explore the hedges, fields, woods, and shores around Newcastle, Co.
+Now as much as then, Marc prefers to spend his time outdoors – though today he gets to share his wonder for the natural world with his two-year-old daughter – Milana – as they explore the hedges, fields, woods, and shores around Newcastle, Co.
 Wicklow.

 “Marc is very energetic and has volumes of information and inspiration about learning through nature.
 Very engaging with people and lots of skills to offer groups or individuals of all ages.
 From simple team games to lighting a fire by friction he will inspire you to be more creative.
 Our team at Comeragh Wilderness Camp […]